 This week also marks the lunar new year (February 1) and my favorite festival in Japan (Setsubun on February 3rd) – which I created a video about last year â and itâs also the week of my birthday.
 So lots to celebrate!

-Join Me and Mr. Yoshino in Our Chain of Learning in February and March!
+Join Me and Mr. Yoshino in Our Chain of Learning!

 That is your purpose as a leader.

-Whether you are a seasoned leader or lean practitioner, or you are new to management or continuous improvement, come to this workshop to be inspired by the stories and wisdom of 40-year Toyota leader Isao Yoshino and insights from yours truly.
+Whether you are a seasoned leader or lean practitioner, or you are new to management or continuous improvement, take this workshop to be inspired by the stories and wisdom of 40-year Toyota leader Isao Yoshino and insights from yours truly.

 Walk away with tangible practices you can take immediately to strengthen your Chain of Learning.